Biden to mark 20th anniversary of 9/11 at 3 memorial sites - NewsBreak

 Biden to mark 20th anniversary of 9/11 at 3 memorial sites

-Biden will visit ground zero in New York City, the Pentagon and the memorial outside Shanksville, Pennsylvania, where United Flight 93 was forced down, the White House said Saturday.
-He will be accompanied by first lady Jill Biden.
+Biden will visit ground zero in New York City, the Pentagon and the memorial outside Shanksville, Pennsylvania where United Flight 93 was forced down, the White House said Saturday.

 Next Saturday's anniversary falls less than two weeks after the end of the nearly two-decade-long U.S. war in Afghanistan.
 The war was launched weeks after the 9/11 attacks to retaliate against the al-Qaida plotters and the Taliban, who provided them safe haven.